-1 Work with partners to improve The current policy has been reviewed and ratified and transition of care from Child ~W implemented, the policy is currently being reviewed and the new and Family to Adult Services. version will be co-produced with partners.
+Work with partners to improve The current policy has been reviewed and ratified and transition of care from Child ZW implemented, the policy is currently being reviewed and the new and Family to Adult Services. version will be co-produced with partners.
 Transition to Adulthood ECHO continue with Hospice UK professional network Hub.
 Development of the Transition to Adulthood Pathway Mapping is complete.
 Some areas of risk and improvement, more work to be carried out.
 Working toward Aspirations to host key worker in Jigsaw for the National Transforming Care pilot.
 Contributing, with LD service partners, to developing the Solent Learning Disability and Autism Strategy.
 Continue to engage with Mental Health transition partners on developing milestones and improving experience.
-Si To enhance our existing patient M. There is an action plan for Family Assist to increase uptake and iie facing digital offer to improve $\leq$ realise benefits. 띮 access and understanding of our Family assist cannot offer "chose and book" facilities for ŭ. services to strengthen our appointments in 0-19.
-We are exploring alternatives with Southern our Sur connection with our Health colleagues.
-Children and Families communities.
+S To enhance our existing patient There is an action plan for Family Assist to increase uptake and ı≝ facing digital offer to improve 24 realise benefits. am access and understanding of our Family assist cannot offer "chose and book" facilities for п services to strengthen our appointments in 0-19.
+We are exploring alternatives with Southern anc connection with our Health colleagues. u. communities.
 Year 2.
-Digital communications lead has now commenced, this role will be dre further developed to expand our outward facing digital = communications.
-There is a programme of work, the participation O newsletter is one of the items delivered.
+Digital communications lead has now commenced, this role will be dre further developed to expand our outward facing digital = O newsletter is one of the items delivered.
 Some therapy services are now included in the Family assist offer.
-Equitable accessibility for all m Children's Promoting Inclusion Group (linked with priority 1) has children and their families who Z/JJJ) paused for the time being. use our services including For all areas who operate waiting lists, there are clear processes where services are operating available to families, to escalate any changes that may indicate waiting lists. earlier appointment.
+Equitable accessibility for all children and their families who \leq use our services including where services are operating · · · · · · · · · · · · · · · · · · · waiting lists. • • families to both wait well and remain informed.
+Our therapies service has introduced a new role to support this. international recruitment, this is ongoing, one OT recruited so far.
+Children and Families Equitable accessibility for all children and their families who use our services including where services are operating Digital communications lead has now commenced, this role will be further developed to expand our outward facing digital communications.
+There is a programme of work, the participation newsletter is one of the items delivered.
+Some therapy services are now included in the Family assist offer.
+Children's Promoting Inclusion Group (linked with priority 1) has paused for the time being.
+For all areas who operate waiting lists, there are clear processes available to families, to escalate any changes that may indicate earlier appointment.
 Where there are long waiters, there will processes for supporting families to both wait well and remain informed.
 Our therapies service has introduced a new role to support this.
 Trial "waiting list coordinator" role is currently in post.
-Exploring the opportunities associated with new roles and international recruitment, this is ongoing, one OT recruited so far.
+Exploring the opportunities associated with new roles and